Every professional displayed on Counselling Directory has been independently

 Hello, is name is Ali, I am a qualified Person Centred Counsellor with BSc hons from Derby University.
+I have recently completed an IAPT Post graduate Diploma in Systemic Family Practise.
+I am waiting to gain my qualification.
 I have also completed Applied Suicide Intervention Training.
 I am based in Prenton, Wirral.
-I am an member of MBACP (British Association of Counsellors and Psychotherapists).
+I am an accredited member of The British Association of Counsellors (BACP).

-I have also gained experience of counselling both male and female carers at Wired.
+I have also gained experience of counselling both male and female adult carers.
 Together we explored the impact of caring for a love done 24/4.
-We explored anticipated loss and bereavement."
+We explored anticipated loss and bereavement.

 How counselling can help: